obervinov/telegram-package/README.md

 - Creating a connection to the telegram api and initializing the objects necessary for the bot to function (_parser_, _format_, _types_, _etc_)
 - Generating an inline keyboard button with a matrix of the specified size from the passed elements
 - Starting the bot polling process
-- Sending or Editing a styled message to the user
+- Sending or editing a stylized message to a user
 - Deleting a message from chat
 - Interception of invoked exceptions